Shruti-Mokashi/shruti-bca-projects/README.md

 # shruti-bca-projects
-this is my first git repository
+this is my first git repository (study demo)